osoco/coupons-poc-reactjs/README.md

 * style-loader: Injects `<style>` tags in the DOM.
 Used during development so styles are hot-reloaded along with modules.
 * file-loader: exports static files
 * url-loader: can in-line small files as data urls
+* babel-plugin-syntax-object-rest-spread, babel-plugin-transform-object-rest-spread: allow using the spread operator for js objects: (...object)

 TODO: check HtmlwebpackPlugin, CommonsChunkPlugin